gholdman1/graphenemodeling/doc/source/conventions.rst

 Chemical potentials use the variable ``mu``.
 If a function is only applicable at zero temperature, then we use the variable ``FermiLevel`` instead.

+The variable ``k`` is used for the wavenumber of carriers such as Dirac fermions.
+The variable ``q`` is used for scattering and plasmons.

 Examples
 --------